Social Intelligence (SI) explained

 With this, someone is able to use their whole body; listen well, look at people, communicating and so on.

-According to Albrecht, social intelligence is measurable.
+According to Albrecht, social intelligence is measurable via a test.
 It includes identifying important interaction skills and then assessing their behaviour.
 Human interactions take place in specific contexts.

 SI is about someone being able to distinguish these situations and contexts from each other and react to them differently and behave accordingly.
 The different observable behaviours are the indicators of SI.